 Chinese herbs are herbs, of course, but I’ve included them in a separate category because the traditional Chinese medical understanding of their mechanism of action is rooted in an entirely different medical worldview.

-The choice of herbs to be used depends on a traditional Chinese medical evaluation of the nature of your problem.
+The choice of herbs to be used depends on a traditional Chinese medical evaluation of the nature and underlying cause of your problem.

 Some of the herbs that might be suggested include dipsacus, eucommia, and psoralea.